HOW THE PARISH COUNCIL PAYS FOR WHAT IT DOES.

 The main items of expenditure are maintaining the village green (cutting, baling and disposal) and providing street lighting (electricity and repairs/bulbs etc), the clerk’s salary, audit fees and other small miscellaneous payments.

-You can view the Council’s 2018-19 accounts and annual accountability and governance return here
+Here is the Council’s 2017-18 accounts and annual accountability and governance return

 THE BYELAW FIELD CHARITY.

 Stillingfleet Parish Council is the sole trustee of the Byelaw Field Charity.
 The sole asset of the charity is a 13.5 acre field abutting the southern bank of Stillingfleet beck a short distance to the east of the green (towards Escrick).
 It was established by an enclosure award made in 1756 under an Enclosure Act of 1755.
 It is rented out for grazing each year and the rent is received by the Parish Council although it can only be used for charitable purposes for the benefit of the citizens of Stillingfleet.